Freshman Engineering Experience

 - Paid, real-world learning opportunities that expand your experience, marketability, and professional network

 Freshman Year Objectives

 One freshman year objective is to educate students about the engineering departments and facilities at Drexel.
-In addition, students will be exposed to engineering software packages, including Pro/Engineer and MATLAB, while also being introduced to fundamental engineering concepts, such as:
+In addition, students will be exposed to engineering software packages, including AutoCAD, Creo and MATLAB, while also being introduced to fundamental engineering concepts, such as:

 - Data collection, interpretation, and analysis

 - Mathematical modeling

 Of course, students will have math, science, and English courses during their freshman year, but they also have the opportunity to engage in hands-on engineering design beginning in their first term.
 Please visit the Freshman Courses page to learn more.